 4. Sailing from Barcelona?
 Fly into Barcelona and out of Paris!
 Definitely spending a few days in the cosmopolitan city of Barcelona before your cruise is a must!
 The architecture, history, and nightlife is extraordinary.
 Then after your cruise grab a quick flight or train to the South Of France!
 Do a five-day trip and see Nice, Marseille, Cannes, and Monaco.
 Then fly up to Paris for 2 days and back to the US.
 Si, Oui, and OMG!

 With three months before your cruise, you have some time to get creative and turn what was just a 7 or 10-day adventure into a vacation you will remember for a lifetime.

 Be sure to check with your Travel Agent for changes in pricing in your favor and possible cabin upgrades as they become available.

-Have fun and make this a cruise of a lifetime!
+Here is to smooth sailing and a cruise of a lifetime!